 Built-in Plugin

-In each stage operation, in addition to using custom Missions, CNB also extends some commonly used Built-in Plugin for developers to use.
+In each stage operation, in addition to using custom tasks, CNB also extends some commonly used built-in tasks for developers to use.

 Docker